univention/ucs-school/doc/devel/README_manual_release.md

 ## Preparations

 The manual release process needs access to some commands.
-The easiest way is to set up an environment like this on ``dimma``:
+The easiest way is to set up an environment like this on ``omar``:

 The instructions expect the following directories in your home directory (but feel free to adapt the instructions if you prefer different directories):